-(ii) Students taking up an option of sculpture or Graphic Arts will have to take the same option for both practical papers in Part-I and in Part -II.
+(ii) Students taking up an option of Creative Composition or Graphic Arts will have to take the same option for both practical papers in Part-I and in Part -II.

 M.A.
 FINE ARTS SEMESTER-I COURSE CODE: MAFA-4101